 7. The Resurrection.

-At least one of these world headline news events would have at least a small mention by at least one of the foregoing historian and writers.
-But, NO...NO, they are totally silent!
+At least one of these world headline news events would have at least a small mention by at least one of the foregoing historians and prolific writers.
+But, NO...NO ... they are totally silent!

 Nothing about the miracles, nothing about the dead Saints rising form the their graves after the crucifixion and walking around the city, as is depicted in the New Testament.

 52 The bodies of many holy people who had died were raised to life.